-If any member of the family fails to sign and submit HUD or SDHC required consent forms for obtaining information.
+If any member of the family fails to sign and submit HUD or SDHC required consent forms for obtaining information or revokes previously signed consent forms.

-Effective 1/1/2025, if the family has a present ownership in, with a legal right to reside in or sell, real property that is suitable for residence for the family
+Effective 1/1/2025 upon implementation of HOTMA, if the family has a present ownership in, with a legal right to reside in or sell, real property that is suitable for residence for the family, and/or if net family assets exceed \$100,000, (adjusted by HUD annually for inflation).
+There will be no exceptions for applicants.